 oracledb¶

-with the oracledb driver.
+This page explains how to use ts-sql-query with the oracledb driver.
 It covers three approaches: using a connection pool promise, using a connection pool or using a single connection directly.

 Supported databases